You can stay updated with the latest Turners Novices’ Hurdle odds on Gambling.com. Here are the most common ways to bet on this Cheltenham race:

 Odds of 3/1 mean a £10 bet returns £40 total (£30 profit plus your £10 stake).

-Because this race features emerging stars, market movement can be rapid — particularly after major trials and pre-Festival stable updates.
+Because this race features emerging stars, market movement can be rapid, particularly after major trials and stable updates before the festival.

-At Gambling.com, we track live Turners Novices’ Hurdle odds from a huge range of trusted sportsbooks, ensuring you always find the most competitive prices.
+At Gambling.com, we track live Turners Novices’ Hurdle odds from a vast range of trusted horse racing betting sites, ensuring you always find the most competitive prices.

-Make sure to bookmark this page and return regularly to stay up to date with any price moves.
+Bookmark this page and return regularly to stay updated with any price moves.